Abidur43/Abidur-Rahman-Chowdhury/README.md

 ###

-<p align="left">- ✨ Creating bugs since 2023<br>- 🔭 I’m currently working as a Fullstack Developer in SpiderByte It Limited<br>- 🌱 I’m currently contibuting in NextJS projects on my current organization<br>- 📫 How to reach me: abid43iiuc@gmail.com <br>- 🎯 Goals:  Become an expert software engineer to contribute in software industry and innovations</p>
+<p align="left">- ✨ Creating bugs since 2023<br>- 🔭 I’m currently working as a Fullstack Developer in SpiderByte It Limited<br>- 🌱 I’m currently contributing in NextJS projects on my current organization<br>- 📫 How to reach me: abid43iiuc@gmail.com <br>- 🎯 Goals:  Become an expert software engineer to contribute in software industry and innovations</p>

 ###